TownyAdvanced/Towny/README.md

 If you still need help, join us on the [Discord server]( https://discord.gg/gnpVs5m ), where you'll find Channels for support, add-on plugins, [SponsorPlugins](https://github.com/LlmDl/SponsorPlugins#readme), plugin-development and just regular old discussion of the plugin.

-If you want to support the developer consider [becoming a Sponsor](https://github.com/sponsors/LlmDl).
+**Note: that if you are not a new Towny admin, it is expected that you [become a Sponsor](https://github.com/sponsors/LlmDl) if you want hands on support from LlmDl.**

 ___